Estate Planning Lawyer Austin, TX

 Long-term Care Planning

-Our health and housing needs change as we age.
-For those who must go into a nursing home or hire in-home medical professionals, costs of care increase dramatically.
-If you suspect that you or a spouse may need this type of care in the future (or simply want to be prepared for anything), there are a number of planning options to help you set aside funds for long-term care planning while protecting a portion of your assets.
+Our health and housing needs change as we age; for those who must go into a nursing home or hire in-home medical professionals, care costs increase dramatically.
+If you suspect that you or a spouse may need this type of care in the future (or want to be prepared for anything), there are many planning options to help you set aside funds for long-term care planning while protecting a portion of your assets.

 Selecting a Guardian for Your Dependents and Pets

 One of the most important parts of estate planning involves guardianship designations.
-If you’re a parent to a minor child or a dependent adult, it’s critical that you name a guardian for those individuals in the event that you pass away.
+If you’re a parent to a minor child or a dependent adult, you must name a guardian for those individuals if you pass away.
 No one likes thinking about the possibility of an untimely passing.
-But because none of us knows how long we have before our estate plans become urgent business, failure to plan ahead cannot be treated as a viable option.
-In the event that you pass away before your children reach the age of majority (or your dependents are no longer dependent on you), you’ll want to ensure that they’re entrusted to those adults most capable of caring for their needs and advocating for their best interests.
+But because none of us knows how long we have before our estate plans become an urgent business, failure to plan ahead cannot be treated as a viable option.
+If you pass away before your children reach the age of majority (or your dependents are no longer dependent on you), you’ll want to ensure that they’re entrusted to those adults most capable of caring for their needs and advocating for their best interests.

-The experienced team at Gray & Becker, P.C. can help to ensure that you designate guardians in a clear, legally-binding way.
-We can also help to ensure that your wishes are honored in the event that there is anyone whom you explicitly do not want to have claims to your child(ren).
-Similarly, if you have pets, we can help you to draft legally enforceable guardian/ownership designations for these members of your family as well.
+The experienced team at Gray & Becker, P.C., can help ensure that you designate guardians in a clear, legally-binding way.
+We can also help ensure that your wishes are honored if there is anyone you explicitly do not want to have claims to your child(ren).
+Similarly, if you have pets, we can help you draft legally enforceable guardian/ownership designations for these members of your family.

 Thinking About Your Digital Estate

-Finally, it’s important that you consider working with an experienced Austin, TX estate planning lawyer concerning matters related to your digital estate.
+Finally, you must consider working with an experienced Austin, TX estate planning lawyer concerning matters related to your digital estate.
 You may not have spent much time thinking about your digital estate until now, but it’s possible that addressing this asset is just as pressing an issue as addressing any other property-related planning needs.
-If you’re like most Americans, you have an email account, at least one social media account, and you access your banking information online.
-Chances are that your online engagement extends well beyond these basics.
+If you’re like most Americans, you have an email account, at least one social media account, and access your banking information online.
+The chances are that your online engagement extends well beyond these basics.
 However, even if these are the only activities you engage in online, you’ll need digital estate provisions in your estate plan.